-Parents are verbally informed by healthcare professionals about the importance of early energy provision and blood glucose monitoring.

-- Attend training on identification, prevention, and management of hypoglycaemia. - Promote early skin-to-skin contact and breastfeeding as standard care.

-- Develop and implement a unit guideline on identification, prevention, and management of hypoglycaemia, based on an operational threshold approach using values advocated by professional bodies. - Develop information material about the importance of early energy provision and blood glucose monitoring for parents.
+- Parents are verbally informed by healthcare professionals about the importance of early energy provision and blood glucose monitoring. - For healthcare professionals - Attend training on identification, prevention, and management of hypoglycaemia. - Promote early skin-to-skin contact and breastfeeding as standard care. - For neonatal unit - Develop and implement a unit guideline on identification, prevention, and management of hypoglycaemia, based on an operational threshold approach using values advocated by professional bodies. - Develop information material about the importance of early energy provision and blood glucose monitoring for parents.

-Support healthcare professionals to participate in training on identification, prevention, and management of hypoglycaemia.

-Develop and implement a national guideline on prevention, diagnosis and management of hypoglycaemia, based on an operational threshold approach using values advocated by professional bodies.
+- Support healthcare professionals to participate in training on identification, prevention, and management of hypoglycaemia. - For health service - Develop and implement a national guideline on prevention, diagnosis and management of hypoglycaemia, based on an operational threshold approach using values advocated by professional bodies.